EmilRamsvik/Digital-Garden/docs/Mac/Mac.md

   - work
   - productivity
 created: 2023-06-01T15:36:00
-updated: 2024-03-07T13:36
+updated: 2024-03-22T21:50
 ---

 # Mac
 I switched from Windows to Mac in 2021 and used it privately until 2022 when I switched to a Mac for work as well.

-I consider the switch one of the best technical career moves I have ever made.
+I consider the switch one of the best technical career moves ever.

+Sometimes, I feel a bit overwhelmed by functionalities that I don't use and am not familiar with.
+It happens quite a lot that some random functionality, the hot corners come as a good example here just interrupts my flow.

 ## Apps